ADVERTISEMENT

 Bitcoin ETF fees 2024

-Updated Sept 1st.
-After launching with zero fees in January, the majority of Bitcoin ETFs are now charging their full fees, with only VanEck maintaining zero fees until March 2025.
+Updated March 2025.
+After launching with zero fees in January last year, Bitcoin ETF providers are now charging their full fees, with only VanEck maintaining zero fees, until next year.

 TICKER